 Shopify is riding the illustrious e-commerce wave caused by the coronavirus, as more businesses have moved to online sales in 2020 than it has in the past 14 years, Shopify has been able to make the most of this.
 Even though its predominantly small and medium-sized customers are the ones to suffer thanks to the pandemic, they are also the ones jumping into e-commerce.

-At its Q1 earnings report back in May, the company beat expectations with earnings per share soaring 210% to $0.19, while revenue rose 47% to $470 million.
-What’s more, it reported a non-GAAP operating loss of $7.3 million, much lower than the estimated $31.3 million loss.
-Its rising merchant count is showing no signs of slowing down as gross merchandise volume from merchant customers also jumped 46% to $17.4 billion, topping estimates of $16.83 billion.
+At its most recent earnings report, the company beat expectations with revenue soaring 96% to $767 million.
+What’s more, it reported net income of $191 million for the quarter, compared to a loss of $73 million for the same period last year.
+Its rising merchant count is showing no signs of slowing down as gross merchandise volume also jumped 109% to $30.1 billion.

-Not one to rest on its laurels, Shopify’s stock spurred onward, rising 25.3% in June compared to the S&P 500’s (NYSEARCA: VOO) 1.84% rise.
-Much of this comes thanks to its strategic partnerships with both Facebook (NASDAQ: FB) and Walmart (NYSE: WMT) as the big players try to take on Amazon’s dominance.
+Not one to rest on its laurels, Shopify has been busy making deals too.
+Its strategic partnerships with Facebook (NASDAQ: FB), TikTok and Walmart (NYSE: WMT) could make it a threat to Amazon’s dominance.
 This comes on top of the company’s increased recurring revenue via subscription services, which now account for roughly 40% of its total earnings as it embraces the world’s favorite business model.